chucklz1515/ceph-osd-file-extractor/README.md

  * Copy the data file to the new cluster with the path information

 # The OSD Strikes Back
-This wouldn't be a thrilling story without some struggle right?
+This wouldn't be a thrilling story without some struggle, right?

 ## Zero Byte Data Files
 Once I ran the script to start scraping the data, I found that there were several cases where the script will crash due to an error similar to: